A unified approach to the performance analysis of caching systems: The Che approximation

 \section{The Che approximation}

 We briefly recall Che's approximation for LRU under the classical IRM \cite{Che}.
-Consider a cache capable of storing $C$ distinct objects.
-Let $T_C(m)$ be the time needed before $C$ distinct objects (not including $m$) are requested by users.
+Consider a cache capable of storing $C$ objects.
+Let $T_C(m)$ be the time needed before $C$ {\em distinct} objects (not including $m$) are requested by users.
 Therefore, $T_C(m)$ is the {\em cache eviction time} for content $m$, \emph{i.e.}, the time since the last request after which object $m$ will be evicted from the cache (if the object is not again requested in the meantime).

 Che's approximation assumes $T_C(m)$ to be a constant independent of the selected content $m$.
-This assumption has been given a theoretical justification in~\cite{Roberts12}, where it is shown that, under a Zipf-like popularity distribution, the coefficient of variation of the random variable representing $T_C(m)$ tends to vanish as the cache size grows.
-Furthermore, the dependence of the eviction time on $m$ becomes negligible when the catalogue size is sufficiently large.
+This assumption has been given a theoretical justification recently in~\cite{Roberts1}, where it is shown that, under a Zipf-like popularity distribution, the coefficient of variation of the random variable representing $T_C(m)$ tends to vanish as the cache size grows.
+Furthermore, the dependence of the eviction time on $m$ becomes negligible when the catalogue size is sufficiently large. { For completeness we wish to remark that an indirect proof of Che's approximation asymptotic validity has been provided earlier in \cite{Jelenkovic:2008:proof} for $\alpha>1$.}

 The reason why Che's approximation greatly simplifies the analysis of caching systems is because it allows to decouple the dynamics of different contents: interaction among the contents is summarized by $T_C$, which acts as a single primitive quantity representing the response of the cache to an object request.